 Architect, M.A.A.
 (Royal Academy of Fine Arts, Copenhagen, 1986).
-Bachelor in town planning (Royal Academy of Fine Arts, Copenhagen, 1980).
+B.A.
+(Town Planning, Royal Academy of Fine Arts, Copenhagen, 1980).
 Own design office since 2008.
 Design work includes interior design, exhibition design, graphic design as well as furniture design.
-Employment among others at Peter Marino Architects, New York 1991-93), Bysted Design, Copenhagen 1993-1996), Site Architects, New York 1996-97), Mancini Duffy Architects, New York 1997-98), Vilhelm Lauritzen’s Office, Copenhagen, 1998-2008).
+Employment among others at Peter Marino Architects, New York, 1991-93, Bysted Design, Copenhagen, 1993-1996, Site Architects, New York, 1996-97, Mancini Duffy Architects, New York, 1997-98, and Vilhelm Lauritzen’s Office, Copenhagen, 1998-2008.
 With DIS from 2012.

 Cand.mag.
 (M.A., History of Ideas and American Studies, University of Aarhus, 2002).
 Former editor of Lettre Internationale.
 Employment within the public education system.
 With DIS since 2009.

-PhD candidate at Lund University in History of Religions with a project on “The institutionalization of Islamic feminism”.
-MA in Islamic Studies; BA in Arabic; BA in Theology (University of Copenhagen).
-Traveled extensively and lived for two years in Muslim-majority countries from Morocco to Indonesia.
-Author of "Rebellion in the Harems" about the battle of the sexes in Egypt and "The Women of Medina" about women at the time of Mohammed.
+PhD candidate at Lund University in History of Religions and Religious Behavioral Studies with a project on “The institutionalization of Islamic feminism”.
+Furthermore, specialized in practiced sharia in a European context.
+Author of "From Harem to Islamic Feminism " about the battle of the sexes in Egypt and "The Women of Medina" about women at the time of Mohammed.
+Traveled extensively in countries from Morocco to Indonesia and lived for two years in the Middle East.
 With DIS since 2014.

 Ph.D.
 (Psychopharmacology, University of Copenhagen, 2009).
 M.Sc.
 (Psychopharmacology, University of Copenhagen, 2004).
-Post-doctoral fellow at the Institute of Drug Design and Pharmacology, Faculty of Health and Medical Sciences, University of Copenhagen.
+Post-doctoral fellow at the Department of Drug Design and Pharmacology, Faculty of Health and Medical Sciences, University of Copenhagen.
 With DIS since 2012.

 Ph.D., (Risk Management and Insurance, J. Mack Robinson College of Business, Georgia State University, 2012), M.A., (Economics, Universidad de los Andes, 2005), B.A., (Economics, Universidad de los Andes, 2005).
 Junior Economist, Department of Financial Stability at the Central Bank of Colombia, 2003-2005.
 Chief Economist, Trade Association of Insurers of Colombia, 2005-2007.
 Fellow, Center for Economic Analysis of Risk at Georgia State University, 2012-present.
 Assistant Professor, Copenhagen Business School, 2012-present.
 With DIS since 2013.